 Practicing jaw exercises can help relax your muscles and relieve your symptoms.

 If lifestyle changes and over the counter medications aren’t helping your symptoms, make an appointment with your doctor.
 They may be able to prescribe stronger medications.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 If noninvasive, conservative remedies aren’t helpful, talk with your doctor about other options.
 They might want to prescribe something stronger for the discomfort or suggest something like a stabilization splint (bite guard).
 Your dentist can also give you a stabilization splint.

 Splints are a common treatment for TMJ.
-Although they protect your teeth if you’re grinding them, they haven’t been conclusively shown to relieve pain.
+Although they protect your teeth if you’re grinding them, they haven’t been

 These, along with the treatments mentioned previously, are still only temporary, reversible treatments.
 They shouldn’t be seen as permanent solutions.